-I am now 35 years old and still haven’t decided entirely what I want to be when I grow up.
-I am a life-long learner for anyone willing to teach me.
-If you’re unwilling to teach me, then you’ve taught me one of the greatest life lessons…and I thank you.
+I am now 35 years old and still haven’t entirely decided what I want to be when I grow up, but perhaps my most important occupation is being a father to my four babies.
+They alone have taught me more about what it means to be a human being than anyone else.
+It is a I am a life-long learner for anyone willing to teach me.
+If you’re unwilling to spend a little time and teach me, then you’ve actually taught me one of the greatest life lessons…and I thank you.

 I can remember as early as 6 years old that I found being a storyteller the second-most fascinating thing in the world.
 The first was being an astronaut.
 However, if you subscribe to my logic that being an astronaut is technically (and (ugh!) cliche-ic-ly) out-of-this-world, then it was actually the absolute-most fascinating thing in the world to me.
 I have developed a bit of a familial reputation as an entertaining storyteller, so in the last 5 years I decided that I want to try my hand at writing and conveying the images and stories that have been trapped inside my head for 30+ years.